Tips For Applying for Federal Jobs

 - The information you enter into USAJOBS will be used to determine if you have met a pre-defined list of qualifications that align with the job announcement.
 If you have not addressed all the questions in the application or given details that are needed to verify your qualifications, you will not be deemed qualified for the position.

 - Including your resume as an attachment is encouraged!
-A resume including cover letter, cv and statement of career goals can provide helpful context for the search committee.
+A resume including cover letter, CV and statement of career goals can provide added context for the search committee (but it won’t help if you don’t qualify, so be sure to read the qualifying section below).

 - Once the hiring agency has determined that you are qualified, they may use other assessments such as interviews or testing to select employees.